England | Scotland | Wales | Northern Ireland | Ireland

 Download the NHS COVID-19 app

 Hartley Corner SurgeryTel: 01252 872333

-There are disabled parking spaces close to the front door at both of our sites.
-Wheelchair access is available to all rooms.
+There are disabled parking spaces close to the front door at all of our sites.
+Wheelchair access is available to all consulting rooms.
 We have accessible toilet facilities.
 A hearing loop is available at Reception.